All articlesSOC 2

 Automated SOC 2 Platform Pricing

-Price with Comp AI: Starting at $8,000 (platform + audit included) | Price with others: $25,000 to $50,000+
+Price with Comp AI: starting at $8,000, platform plus audit included.
+Price with others: $25,000 to $50,000+ just for platform and audit, before internal labor.

+The difference isn’t only platform fees.
 With Comp AI, that pricing includes:

-- Complete platform access with 100+ integrations
+• Full platform access with 100+ integrations

-- AI-generated policies customized to your business
+• AI-generated policies customized to your business

-- Automated evidence collection (continuous, not manual)
+• Automated evidence collection that runs continuously, not manually

-- Dedicated compliance team support via Slack
+• Dedicated compliance team support via Slack

-- Pre-vetted auditor coordination (audit fees included)
+• Pre-vetted auditor coordination with audit fees included

-- Real-time trust center for customer-facing security documentation
+• Real-time trust center for customer-facing security documentation

 How to Get SOC 2 Audit-Ready in 24 Hours

-Here's what makes the difference:
+Here’s what actually makes the difference.

 How AI-Powered Evidence Collection Works

-We've automated 80%+ of evidence collection, which is why companies can go from zero to audit-ready in hours instead of months.
+We’ve automated 80%+ of evidence collection, which is why companies go from zero to audit-ready in hours instead of months.

 What Done-For-You SOC 2 Service Includes

-As one customer put it: "They took all the complexity out... allowing me to focus on growing my business."
+As one customer put it: “They took all the complexity out, allowing me to focus on growing my business.”

 Getting Fast SOC 2 Support via Slack